hieubkvn123/iecoe-sg-technical-interview/README.md

 #### Notes

 - You are required to code in a Jupyter Notebook, using Python.
-- Example libraries/frameworks you can use: TensorFlow, Keras, Pytorch, Huggingface's transformers, etc.
+- Example libraries/frameworks you can use: Sklearn, TensorFlow, Keras, Pytorch, Huggingface's transformers, etc.
 - Save the following files into the `submit/` folder:
   - One Jupyter notebook, detailing your entire ML pipeline as per instructions.
 - Do not submit any locally-saved embedding files.
 - Do not attempt to hyper-parameter tune your models.
+- If you lack CPU or GPU resources, feel free to use Google Colab, or re-sample your dataset to be smaller.
 - Other than the points listed in instructions, there are no strict rules on what to include in your jupyter notebook.
 You are free to apply data cleaning and exploratory data analysis on top of whatever that is required.
 - The following will be evaluated:
   - Code correctness